 Are you rustic?
 Modern?
 Nautical?
 Preppy?
 Pick three or four words that pinpoint the vibe you’re looking to achieve.
 Whitney chose: organic, modern, and romantic.

 From those words, build your visuals:

 What shapes, patterns and textures fit the words you just chose?
+Will you have a wedding hashtag?
 When designing your paper goods, it’s important to keep everything cohesive and use three or four elements that really convey to your guests the type of event it will be.
 For instance, you wouldn’t create a black tie wedding invitation with a bubbly and young fuchsia font.
 Whitney opted for clean lines, watercolor organic patterns, and modern fonts.
 She addressed each envelope with watercolor block lettering to pull together the return address stamp (best time saver of all time!) and watercolor design on the back of her save the date cards.

 Design with purpose:

 When designing your paper goods, make sure that every detail has a purpose.
 Keep things simple so as not to overwhelm your guests, and include relevant information.
 For her save the dates, she included the essentials on the front: names, wedding date, call to “save the date!”, location and a note that the formal invitation will follow.
 On the back she added a link to their wedding website which linked all of the extras that guests need: registry link, hotel blocks, timeline, venue info, a silly story about their relationship and engagement.

 “I had so much fun designing my stationery.
 The print and paper quality is exceptional and gives us brides-to-be the freedom to design our hearts out!
 Now I’m off to start designing our invitation suite!
 Cheers y’all!” – Whitney Blake